vitessio/website/content/en/docs/18.0/reference/programs/vtctldclient/vtctldclient_MoveTables/vtctldclient_MoveTables_cancel.md

 ```
       --action_timeout duration   timeout for the total command (default 1h0m0s)
       --server string             server to use for connection (required)
-      --target-keyspace string    Keyspace where the tables are being moved to and where the workflow exists (required)
 ```

 ### SEE ALSO